RCMartins/blinky/docs/configuration.md

 #### dryRun
-Will not run the mutation tests, useful to check if everything is working without starting to actually run the long and compute-intensive part of running the tests.
+Will not run the mutation tests, useful to check if everything is working without starting to actually run the long and compute-intensive part of running the mutated tests.

+Default: `false`

+#### copyGitFolder
+If set, _Blinky_ will copy the original `.git` folder to the temporary directory used to run the tests.

 Default: `false`